 - Download Microsoft LAPS

 - Setup LAPS AD Groups and Permissions

 - Verify Permissions and Read / Reset Access

-- The “Why’s” behind each step.
-Much of the details and reasons why you must perform these steps are already well documented in the Microsoft “LAPS_OperationGuide” which is part of the download, and quite honestly, that’s what I’m using as I create this walk through, so I suggest you look over that before you even start.
+- The “why’s” behind each step.
+Most of these details and the reasons why you must perform these steps are well documented in the Microsoft “LAPS_OperationGuide,” which is part of the download.

 - Every deployment scenario.
-This is a generic and SIMPLE lab.
-While much of this is the same for any environment, each environment is different and each organization is setup differently.
-LAPS setup will probably require multiple team involvement (AD / CM / Deployments / GPO).
+This is a generic, basic lab.
+While much of this is the same for any environment, each environment is different and each organization is set up uniquely.

 What to Consider

 - LAPS setup will probably require the involvement of multiple teams (AD / CM / Deployments / GPO)